Klumz/comp230-cpd/README.md

 ## Week Eight
 This week was the week with our comp230 essay deadline, which I unfortunately spent the whole week doing as opposed to doing it iteratively during past weeks.
 I managed to submit it in time, however the essay itself could be improved.
 To avoid crunching issues like this next time, I will avoid distractions and try to write down a timed schedule regarding this to make it easier for myself.

+## Week Nine
+This week I've been working on my VR project for comp220.
+Finding ideas for one was fun, although personally, involving physical parts into it isn't.
+I managed to make a mini-game with the FPS template rather than the VR one, as it is compatible with head mount displays.
+The physical parts are gonna be more of a challenge.

+## Week Ten
+I've been working on our work with approaching deadlines.
+Fortunately, again, my BA team was understanding and I used my time on BSc work.

+## Week Eleven
+This week has been a struggle.
+I've been focusing on work but it's proven challenging.
+I have also been absent in some lectures for comp 210 and 220 due to both common and personal reasons, resulting in me falling behind.

+## Week Twelve
+This is the final week, and I plan on finishing my work and reaching the deadlines.